Tednoob17/Live0verflow/Web-Hacking/protect_linux_server.md

 It's for you a simple details but no , it's a one of the most important skills in **hacking**

 ### The Skills should not be a guesses

+According you what that justify that this answers are just ?
+When nobody don't explain the reasoning behind something especially in IT security it's a problem ,because :

+- you don't have know if this command can create anything in your computer

+## Let's go to know how to secure your Linux Server For True

+SSH is used to access a linux (in our case) server remotely

+Ex: `ssh root@139.177.180.76`
+A standart is `ssh user@yourserip` or others .